davidstone/isocpp/fixing-inconsistencies-between-constexpr-and-consteval-functions.md

 3) All overrides of a virtual function must be `consteval` if the base function is `consteval`, otherwise they must not be `consteval`.
 4) A `consteval` function is evaluated even in contexts that would otherwise be unevaluated.

 The first point is the intended difference between the two functions.
 The second point is a consequence of the first.
 The third point (`virtual` functions) ends up making sense as a difference between them because of what is fundamentally possible.
 The final point seems like an unfortunate inconsistency in the language.
 This paper proposes changing the rules surrounding bullet 4 to unify the behavior of `consteval` and `constexpr` functions for C++20.
-There is also a discussion of `virtual` functions at the end with a proposal for a minor addition targeted at C++23.

 ## Revision history